 - When I told the people of Northern Ireland that I was an atheist, a woman in the audience stood up and said, "Yes, but is it the God of the Catholics or the God of the Protestants in whom you don't believe?"
 Quentin Crisp (1908-1999).

 - If oxen and horses and lions could draw and paint, they would delineate the gods in their own image.
-Xenophanes (ca. 560-478 B.C.E.) in Clement of Alexandria, Stromata, V, 110.
+Xenophanes of Colophon (ca. 570-475 B.C.E.) in Clement of Alexandria, Stromata, V, 110.

 - Men create gods after their own image, not only with regard to their form but with regard to their mode of life.
 Aristotle (ca. 384-322 B.C.E.)